 How Much It Costs To Rent an RV in Las Vegas

-The cost of renting an RV in Las Vegas varies dramatically depending on rental company and style of RV.
+The cost of renting an RV in Las Vegas varies dramatically depending on the rental company and style of the RV.
 If you’re only using the RV for a group of three people, you can get a relatively cheap one for $99 per night.

 The best way to find the most affordable place when renting an RV in Las Vegas is to directly compare across the six top RV rental choices.
 For this scenario, I’m using a standard 25′ Class C motorhome that sleeps up to 5 people.
 This size RV is well suited to a medium-sized family.
 Also, I’ll be comparing the rental rates during the month of June (the start of the more expensive summer season).